 36. A team that withdraws from a league after the start of the season shall be fined a minimum of £25.00 plus all registration fees etc., which shall immediately become due, and all results involving that team shall be expunged.
 A team withdrawing within one week before the start of the season shall be liable to a fine of £10.00 but all other fees will be waived; the fine shall be immediately due.

 37. Any player guilty of ungentlemanly conduct at any time under the scope of these Rules shall be reported in writing to the Executive Committee, which will take appropriate action.
 Players are not to wear earphones whilst playing a match

 The bottom team in each division except the last will normally be relegated and the top team in each division except the first will be promoted.
-In the event of a tie for any promotion or relegation place, or any other prize placing, the Executive Committee will arrange a play-off.
+In the event of a tie for any promotion or relegation place, or any other prize placing, the Executive Committee will arrange a play-off (time permitting).
 Such a play-off will be played as if another league game, but after the end of the season.
 If this should be tied at 4 - 4, a draw will be made for one player from each team to contest a 50-up game using one-third of handicaps, rounded up if a half-point results.

 39. SNOOKER.
 League games will be over two frames in the winter season, with a total of twelve frames determining the match result, and all frames played off scratch.

 Summer league matches will comprise of six one-frame games, followed by three doubles frames, not necessarily using the same six players, for a total of nine frames with all frames played off scratch.